nunobrum/spicelib/README.md

 ## History

 * Version 1.4.7
     * Implementing a lazy loading approach in RawRead
+    * Fixing Issue #256 - Correct add_component() in SpiceEditor
 * Version 1.4.6
     * Fixing Issue #246 - Correct line continuation handling in netlist, correction to error introduced in 1.4.5
     * Fixing Issue #242 and #243 - Improve error handling in SimServer, and return log information in case of errors.